Category 3: Social & Economic Development

 3c.
 Best Use of Mobile in Emergency or Humanitarian Situations

 Mobile Technology has proven over the last decade or more, to be an incredibly powerful tool during and following major humanitarian disasters and mass emergency situations.
-In the aftermath of the appalling tsunami that hit coastlines of the Indian Ocean in 2004, the Haitian earthquake in 2010 and the tragic earthquake and Tsunami in Japan in early 2011, for example, people, rescue missions and relief agencies on the ground were supported and boosted by mobile phones and networks in countless ways, in addition to post-disaster fund raising – enabled by mobile.
+In the aftermath of the appalling tsunami that hit coastlines of the Indian Ocean in 2004, the Haitian earthquake in 2010, the tragic earthquake and Tsunami in Japan in early 2011, and more recently post Hurricane Sandy in the US and Caribbean in 2012, for example, people, rescue missions and relief agencies on the ground were supported and boosted by mobile phones and networks in countless ways, in addition to post-disaster fund raising via mobile.

 This category is specifically for mobile services, initiatives, applications, solutions or products that have been in place, developed or deployed to provide emergency support to communities hit by natural disasters such as earthquakes, famine, tornadoes, floods etc. or other humanitarian disasters, such as refugee crises, conflict, terrorist attacks or epidemics, in terms of speed and scale of support or through innovation that provides new ways to save and enhance lives.